Skip to content

 Decisions

-Applicants who are selected for interview will hear the outcome of their application on Thursday 30 January 2025 (University-wide communication date).
+Applicants who were interviewed will hear the outcome of their application on Wednesday 28 January 2026 (University-wide communication date).
 We are unable to give decisions over the telephone or discuss the outcome with parents.
 The Undergraduate Admissions website has information about the possible outcomes.

 Admissions complaints and appeals